 Posted March 21, 2018 in Press Releases

-Terry Fergus, a prominent financial executive and community leader, has created an endowed chair in accounting in Cleveland State University’s Monte Ahuja College of Business.
-The effort seeks to enhance Cleveland State’s leadership in business education, scholarship and engagement while promoting innovative training and research in accounting and financial economics.
+Terry Fergus, BBA ’82, a prominent financial executive, community leader and member of the CSU Board of Trustees, has created an endowed chair in accounting in the Monte Ahuja College of Business.
+The chair will enhance Cleveland State’s leadership in business education, scholarship and engagement while promoting innovative training and research in accounting and financial economics.

 The Fergus Family Endowed Chair in Accounting is made possible by a $1 million gift to the University.
-The College of Business plans to appoint a highly qualified faculty member to hold the inaugural chair and will make an announcement on the selection criteria and recipient at a later time.
+The College of Business plans to appoint a highly qualified faculty member to hold the inaugural chair.

 “Accounting is an extraordinarily important component of finance and business administration and plays a central role in the overall success of a business,” Fergus says.
 “Through this professorship I hope to enhance education and scholarship in the field while giving back to an institution that was so important in my own career success.”